MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 ### Operational excellence

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).
+For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

-This architecture provides the following deltas:
+Compared to the baseline architecture, this architecture:

 - Evolves the operating model to account for the new domain model, stakeholders, governance structures, persona-based training, and RACI.